 & Let It Snow

-You can print what you like on the little scrolls, perhaps a “Naughty & Nice” list for Santa!
+You can print what you like on the little scrolls.
+Such as a “Naughty & Nice” list for Santa!
 Which Christmas song or message would you print onto your Christmas Scroll Ornament?

-- Vintage wooden thread spool – If you don’t have an elderly relatives sewing box to raid for the wooden thread spools, try your local thrift/charity shop.
+- Vintage wooden thread spool – If you don’t have an elderly relative’s sewing box to raid for wooden thread spools, try your local thrift shop or charity shop.

 - Red paint and dark wax